 Diversity, diversity, diversity.
 A long time coming, I have to pause this Black Panther movie review to applaud Marvel for finally celebrating a super hero world where diversity reigns.
 As a mom raising multicultural kids, I cannot stress how important it is that we are seeing a Marvel world with a diverse cast of leading characters.
 They’re beautiful.
 They’re strong.
 They’re representative of a huge part of the human race as we know it.
 And the more that we (and our kids) see diversity in films, the more accepting we will be.
 I truly believe this.
 Bullying, racism, prejudices…I can go on and on how so much of our world is affected by diversity.

 That PG-13 Rating

+Is Black Panther safe for kids?
 Ok, parents.
-Here are the meat and potatoes if you’re on the fence about bringing the kids.
+Here are the meat and potatoes if you’re on the fence about bringing the kids to see this Marvel film.
 I was THRILLED that the regal feel of the film carried throughout every aspect of Black Panther, including the language.
-Overall the profanity was mild – a couple of mild sh*t references (that could go almost completely unnoticed) and one middle finger response.
-Do I believe that Marvel could have excluded these from the film?
-Absolutely.
-But overall, I was thrilled with the toned down language.
+However, that doesn’t necessarily mean that Black Panther is ok for children.

+Violence.
 As far as the action, I would also compare this as mild to other Marvel super hero films.
 There are a few more intense scenes, including a slit woman’s throat, gun kill shots and a few piling bodies.
 But nothing quite as intense as say Avengers or Captain America.
 But keep in mind, these are humans fighting humans, not humans fighting aliens.
 Adds a realistic angle.
 Also keep in mind that the action isn’t happening all of the time.
 Dialogue-heavy for wiggle worms.